saurify/rofi-passx/README.md

 - **Import CSV**: Import credentials from a CSV file (with columns: domain, username, password).
 - **Notifications**: Desktop notifications inform you of successful or failed actions.
 - **Clipboard**: Copy passwords or usernames to your clipboard for easy pasting.
+- **Settings**: Open the configuration file to customize behavior.

 All actions are performed using `pass` and GPG.

+---

+## Configuration

+`rofi-passx` uses a configuration file located at `~/.config/rofi-passx/config`.
+This file is automatically created with default settings upon first run or when accessing the Settings menu.

+You can configure:
+- **Password Store Directory**: Custom location for your password store.
+- **Import Directory**: Custom location for CSV files to import.
+- **Notifications**: Enable/disable global or per-action notifications.
+- **Clipboard**: Preferred clipboard utilities.

+To edit the configuration, select "⚙️ Settings" from the main menu or manually edit the file.

 ---